Invoiced/api/source/includes/_customers.md

 }
 ```

-This endpoint calculates the customer's current balance.
+This endpoint returns the customer's current credit balance, credit balance history, and the current amount outstanding.

 ### HTTP Request